 BATMAN v SUPERMAN: DAWN OF JUSTICE is a dark and serious film with a lot going on.
 It was very different from what I was expecting to see…and I was expecting it to be dark, complex, and serious.
 While the TV spots and trailers did their best to throw off the audience, there are some major story beats that are “unexpectedly obvious,” if you will.
 In other words, once you see the film, you might say to yourself, “I didn’t see that coming, but I really did.”

-As of this writing, I’ve seen it twice and plan to see it several more times (tickets already purchased for this Thursday and Friday evenings).
+As of this writing, I’ve seen it twice.
 While I enjoyed various parts of this film, most of it just didn’t resonate with me.
 Some story threads went on too long and some were resolved too quickly.
 The CGI was annoying and/or distracting at times (i.e. Doomsday).